SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 ### Real-time telemetry analyzer

 "Setup Advisor" provides a special tool, which analyzes the telemetry data while you are driving to detect over- or understeering corner by corner.
 Handling issues can then be autmatically generated from this information.
-To start the analyzer, which is not available for every simulator, choose the "Analyzer..." item from the "Problem..." menu.
-The following window appears.
+To start the analyzer, choose the "Analyzer..." item from the "Problem..." menu.
+The following window appears:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Telemetry%20Analyzer%201.JPG)